Angular

 I skipped Angular routing (I can add that later)

-I select CSS (no preprocessor required)
+I selected CSS (no preprocessor required)

 Running the application locally